 I only know British actress Hermione Gingold from Vincente Minnelli's musical Gigi (1958) in which she portrayed Gigi's grandmother Madame Alvarez.
 (Her duet I remember it well with Maurice Chevalier is legendary.)
-Before coming to the US in the early 1950s, however, Gingold had done mostly stage work in England.
-Her stage work included several successful revues with Hermione Baddeley (from the 1930s until the 1950s) with whom she had formed a stage partnership.
+Before coming to the US in the early 1950s, Gingold had done mostly stage work in England, including several successful revues with Hermione Baddeley (from the 1930s until the 1950s) with whom she had formed a stage partnership.

 Apart from the revues, Gingold and Baddeley also worked together on Noël Coward's play Fallen Angels, its original production dating back to 1925.
 In 1949, the play was revived in London with the two Hermiones playing the jilted wives who were contemplating adultery.
 Coward himself was appalled by the production and said: "I have never yet in my long experience seen a more vulgar, silly, unfunny, disgraceful performance."
 Despite Coward's criticism and bad reviews, the play proved a big financial success, running for a total of nine months.

 Noël Coward wasn't the only one who couldn't appreciate the Gingold/Baddeley version of his play.
 In April 1950, Hermione Gingold received a letter from a member of the audience (wishing to remain anonymous) who was also disgusted by the play and especially Gingold's performance.
 Known for her sharp-tongued wit, Gingold replied by letter which was later published in her 1952 book My Own Unaided Work.

 Via: Letters of Note

 Original source: My Own Unaided Work (1952) by Hermione Gingold